 "@odata.context": "$metadata#Products(Sales(Tax))",

-"value": [ { "@odata.id": null, "Sales": [ { "Tax": 2.08 } ] } ]
+"value": [ { "Sales": [ { "Tax": 2.08 } ] } ]

 }

-An alias affects the structure of the result set: each alias corresponds to a dynamic property in a $select option that is nested in an $expand option for each navigation property in the path of the aliased expression.
+An alias affects the structure of the result set: each alias corresponds to a dynamic property in a $select option.
+If the aggregate expression with the alias operates on related entities, this dynamic property is nested in an $expand option for each navigation property in the path to the related entities.

 Keyword with

-The keyword with is used to apply an aggregation method to an .
-The property or expression being aggregated is followed by the keyword with, followed by the name of the aggregation method to apply, followed by the keyword as and an alias.
+The keyword with is used to apply an aggregation method to an aggregatable expression.
+The expression being aggregated is followed by the keyword with, followed by the name of the aggregation method to apply, followed by the keyword as and an alias.

 Aggregation Methods